 The serratus anterior attaches rib 1-8 to the shoulder blade.
 It helps roll your shoulders forward and raises your arms to the front of your body.
-When your shoulder blade is in a fixed position, for example when you’re breathing heavily after a sprint, the serratus anterior lifts your ribcage and supports breathing.
+When your shoulder blade is in a fixed position, the muscles lifts your ribcage and supports breathing.
+An example is when you’re breathing heavily after a sprint.

 When you go through multiple heavy sprinting intervals, your arms are swinging a substantial amount.
 During the forward swing, your serratus is activated to bring your arm forward and upward.
 If you aren’t used to this swing or do not give yourself sufficient rest, this muscle may get hurt pretty quickly.

 Can A Coughing Episode Bring On Pain In The Serratus Anterior?

 The serratus anterior is also easily taxed by heavy breathing.
 People with asthma and emphysema often suffer from myofascial symptoms of this muscle.
 Tightness and trigger points in the muscles can cause headaches, jaw pain and dizziness.
 It can even cause numbness in the hands of those who have difficult breathing.